tensorflow/tfjs-models/pose-detection/README.md

 The name provides a label for each keypoint, such as 'nose', 'left_eye', 'right_knee', etc.

-Refer to each model's documentation for specific configurations for each model and their performance.
+Refer to each model's documentation for specific configurations for the model and their performance.

 [MoveNet Documentation](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet)